peer-open-source/xara-docs/source/user/manual/model/elements/joint/BeamColumnJoint.rst

 	BeamColumnJoint Element: Graphic representation of the internal components of the element a) components of the beam-column joint model and b) beam-column joint finite element.

-Output Recorders
+Response
-"""""""""""""""""""""""
+""""""""""""""""

-The valid queries to a BeamColumnJoint element when creating an ElementRecorder are as follows:
+The valid :ref:`eleResponse` queries to a BeamColumnJoint element are as follows:

 - `internalDisplacement`: returns the displacements of the internal joint nodes.
 - `externalDisplacement`: returns the displacement of the external joint nodes.